Riemannian Inexact Gradient Descent for Quadratic Discrimination: Mathematical preliminaries

-for all $x, y \in \mathcal{M}$. \end{assumption} The above is a standard assumption in the optimization literature and is used in the convergence rate proof.
+The above is a standard assumption in the optimization literature and is used in the convergence rate proof \cite{zhang2016firstordermethodsgeodesicallyconvex, weber2023riemannian}.
 The next assumption is required to establish the boundedness of the iterates generated by our proposed algorithm.

 \begin{assumption} (Bounded Sublevel Set) Let $f:\mathcal{M} \rightarrow \mathbb{R}$ be a differentiable function.
 Denote by $\mathcal{L}^-_c = \{x \in \mathcal{M}: f(x) \leq c\}$ the sublevel set of $f$.
 The sublevel set is said to be bounded if it is contained within a geodesic ball of finite radius.
 More precisely, $\mathcal{L}^-_c$ is bounded if there exists $x_0 \in \mathcal{M}$ and a finite radius $R > 0$ such that